hai-vr/documentation/docs/products/animator-as-code/functions/base.md

 Creates a new transition of the entire state machine node to itself, which is evaluated after the state machine commits to an exit transitions.

 - `AacFlStateMachine Exits()` 💡<br/>
-Create a transition from this state machine node to the exit.
+Create a transition from this state machine node to the exit. 🔺 If the name is already used, a number will be appended at the end.

 ## No Animator (AacFlNoAnimator) 💡